Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Pincher's Pro Tip

 Request pro-rata cancellation when switching insurers by providing proof of new coverage.
-Some companies waive penalties if you can demonstrate continuous coverage with another carrier.
+Many companies waive penalties when you demonstrate continuous coverage with another carrier.
 Always ask your insurer directly — 'Will this be pro-rata or short-rate?' — before submitting your cancellation.
+Learn more about mid-term cancellation fees and how to avoid them.

 Trusted by Thousands